AdaptivMCP/AdaptivMCP/USAGE_EXAMPLES.md

 You can use `run_tests` (or `run_command`) for linters as well:

 - `test_command`: `"flake8 ."`
+- `patch`: optional unified diff to apply before running (lets you lint the in-progress changes you generated locally)

 Same rules apply: inspect `exit_code`, `stdout`, and `stderr`, and summarize any failures instead of hiding them.